 In New York, Judge Scheindlin ruled in Floyd, et al. vs. the City of New York, et al. that New York City’s use of stop and frisk violates the constitutional rights of minority citizens.
 Stops were carried out in a racially discriminatory manner, failing to satisfy the constitutional requirements made clear in Terry v.
 Ohio in 1968.
-Since 2004, the NYPD have stopped almost five million people, about 85% of whom were black or Hispanic, yet only 6% of stops result in arrest and 2% yield contraband.
+Since 2004, the NYPD have stopped almost five million people, about 85% of whom were black or Hispanic, yet only 6 percent of stops result in arrest and 2% yield contraband.

 Judge Scheindlin appointed an outside federal monitor to oversee the necessary changes in the NYPD.
 Mayor Bloomberg reacted by claiming “…the judge conveyed a disturbing disregard for the good intentions of our officers…,” and “…murders in NYC are 50% below the level they were 12 years ago—something no one thought possible back then.”
 NYC mayoral candidates reacted publicly as well with most democrats praising the decision, including Christine Quinn who has shown support for Police Commissioner Ray Kelly in the past.

 Both of these criminal justice policy shifts will impact public safety.